News: 3 firefighters hospitalized after Hwy 47 crash in Uxbridge

-PICKERING, ON – One woman died and two others were sent to the hospital after a two-vehicle crash on Altona...
+UXBRIDGE, ON – Three firefighters were sent to a hospital after a crash on Highway 47 in Uxbridge on Monday,...

 SCARBOROUGH, ON – A driver of a black Audi SUV struck a 64-year-old man walking on Sheppard Avenue East on Saturday, which led to his death.